Putin-linked businessman admits interference in US elections - ExBulletin

 Until now, Prigozhin had denied any Russian involvement in election interference.

-Russian media, prisoner rights groups and prisoners’ relatives have reported this year on a massive effort by Wagner — and sometimes Prigozhin personally — to recruit convicts to fight in Ukraine.
-Prigozhin did not directly confirm this, but said in a statement that “either (the Wagner Private Military Company) and the convicts or your children” will be fighting on the front line.
+Russian media, prisoners’ rights groups and prisoners’ relatives have reported this year on a massive effort by Wagner and sometimes Prigozhin personally to recruit convicts to fight in Ukraine.
+Prigozhin did not directly confirm this, but said in a statement that “either (the Wagner Private Military Company) and the convicts or your children” will be fighting on the front lines.

 Last week, Wagner opened a business center in St. Petersburg, which Prigozhin described as a platform to “increase Russia’s defense capabilities”.